 Repiping your household is a huge undertaking that requires both time and money.
 Thus, it’s vital to know whether you actually need to repipe the lines and parts or if a less resource-intensive option is more appropriate.
-Here’s a guide to determine when you should consider updating your home’s plumbing.
+Here’s a guide to determining when you should consider updating your home’s plumbing.

 Old and Unsafe Pipes

 If your faucet, toilet, or supply pipes are close to or past their expected lifespan, it may be more cost-efficient to just replace them entirely.
 Pipe lifespans vary depending on the type of material.
 For instance, galvanized steel pipes tend to last longer than copper pipes.
 As for faucet lines, the frequency of replacement depends on how often you encounter issues like leaks, rusty or stained faucets, or low water pressure.